AdrianoCahete/grw-resourcemanager/README.md

 # Ghost Recon - Wildlands | Desktop Resource Manager

-This app is for sending resources to yout game
+This app is for sending resources to your game

-# Its a alpha version.
+# Its a alpha version
 No release yet.